 Human physiology is the science of the functioning of human organs and the cells that compose them.
-As a discipline, it connects science, medicine, and health, and investigates the interaction of molecules, cells, tissues and organs, and how these parts make up the whole body.
+As a discipline, it connects science, medicine & health, and investigates the interaction and coordination of molecules, cells, tissues & organs, and how these parts make up the whole body.

-In a nutshell, Human physiology as a course serves the following purposes:
+In a nutshell, Human Physiology as a course of Undergraduation serves the following purposes: